Current as of Sept. 30, 2021

 Civilian community conditions may also vary, so check your state health department for details about local COVID-19 guidelines.

-If you are fully vaccinated against COVID-19, you can resume most activities without wearing a mask, except where required by laws, rules, regulations and local guidance.
-However, masks are required on public transportation, including airplanes, trains and buses; and in transportation hubs, such as airports and train and bus stations.
+If you are fully vaccinated against COVID-19, you can resume most activities without wearing a mask, except in areas of high community transmission and where required by laws, rules, regulations and local guidance.
+Masks are required on public transportation, including airplanes, trains and buses; and in transportation hubs, such as airports and train and bus stations.

 The Centers for Disease Control and Prevention advises everyone who is not fully vaccinated against COVID-19 to continue to: